eivindtostesen/hierarchical_peak_finding/glossary.rst

   See also lateral child.

 ``max``
+  Maximum.
 Largest value in a region or numeric sequence.

 ``min``
+  Minimum.
 Smallest value in a region or numeric sequence.

 nested region
   ``i:j`` is nested inside ``k:l``, written as ``i:j <= k:l``,